 To leave the final word to one of our roundtable participants:

 “We can absolutely use data more smartly to join up care and to maximise the impact of community services.
 We have so much to offer as a sector to improve health outcomes for our populations, and support systems to use resources better.”

-Harris Lorie and Arup Nath, The PSC Performance Team
+Harris Lorie and Arup Nath, The PSC Transformation Team

 Latest News & Insights.